pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

     ```

     <details>
+    <summary>Expected output</summary>

-    <summary>Toggle expected output.
-The context is in the `NAME` column.</summary>
+    The context is in the <code>NAME</code> column.

     <pre><code>
     CURRENT   NAME                                 CLUSTER                      AUTHINFO                            NAMESPACE
     *         pingcap@tidb-1.us-west-1.eksctl.io   tidb-1.us-west-1.eksctl.io   pingcap@tidb-1.us-west-1.eksctl.io
               pingcap@tidb-2.us-west-2.eksctl.io   tidb-2.us-west-2.eksctl.io   pingcap@tidb-2.us-west-2.eksctl.io
               pingcap@tidb-3.us-east-1.eksctl.io   tidb-3.us-east-1.eksctl.io   pingcap@tidb-3.us-east-1.eksctl.io
     </code></pre>
     </details>

     In the following sections, `${context_1}`, `${context_2}`, and `${context_3}` refer to the context of each cluster.

 ## Step 2.
-Configure network
+Configure the network

-### Configure VPC peering
+### Set up VPC peering

-To connect the three clusters, you need to create a VPC peering connection between the VPCs of every two clusters.
+To allow the three clusters to access each other, you need to create a VPC peering connection between the VPCs of every two clusters.
 For details on VPC peering, see [AWS documentation](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).

 1. Get the VPC ID of each cluster.

     The following example gets the VPC ID of Cluster 1:

     {{< copyable "shell-regular" >}}